eReuse/IdHub/README.md

 # Currently unused but will be used in the future
 # DATABASE_URL=postgres://link:to@database:port/idhub

-# Defines the admin user after running the initial_datas command
+# Defines the admin user after running the demo_data command
 # Defaults to "admin@example.org" if no INITIAL_ADMIN_EMAIL is provided
 # INITIAL_ADMIN_EMAIL="idhub_admin@pangea.org"